Aif4thah/CShidori/README.md

 ## Miscellaneous

-### how put my Web request in a file ?

-* from ZAP or Burp: right click > copy to file
-* for Chrome: F12 > Network > your request / paylod > view source

 ### Unit TEST

 CShidori run MSTEST to fuzz himself, these tests can be run somewhere else, read the sources.

-### why SOAP & XSD have been removed ?
+### Why SOAP & XSD have been removed ?

 You can perform it from Visual Studio:
 1. Merge all XSD files in WSDL file
 2. Right click on the project and select "Add Service Reference" -> "WCF" -> "enter localPath"

-### why tls and tcp function have been removed ?
+### Why TLS and TCP fuzzing function have been removed ?

-there is already many and many tools that do the job
+there is already many and many tools that do this job